 If you think you can earn $14.50 to $34.25 per hour filling out online surveys then think again.

-Most of these survey sites don’t even pay you cash in the bank; you’ll be working your butt off for weeks at a time just to be able to accumulate enough points for a $5 Amazon gift card.
+Most of these don’t even pay cash in the bank; you’ll be working your butt off for weeks at a time just to be able to accumulate enough points for a $5 Amazon gift card.
 Not exactly ideal when you need to pay your bills and put food on the table!

 2. Referring Others To American Online Jobs